-Learn not only how to make Sweet Shortcrust Pastry, but all you need to know for success in pastry making.
+Learn not only how to make Sweet Shortcrust Pastry for your pie crust, but all the tips you need to know for success in pastry making.

 What’s In This Lesson?